Discussion Game - Glitch’N’Games

 Sabato Visconti, a Brazilian new media artist and photographer based in Western Massachusetts, renowned for his innovative glitch art and photography, which critically explores the intersection of digital technology and societal issues.
 Starting in 2011, Sabato has exhibited their work both online and internationally, often drawing from personal experiences such as being an undocumented immigrant in the U.S. The discussion explores the resurgence of Glitch Art among younger generations, the challenges of gaining recognition in the digital art space, and the complexities of NFTs, including their potential to empower artists from the Global South while critiquing their capitalist and environmental impacts.
 Sabato emphasizes the role of art in fostering solidarity, resisting oppressive systems, and building inclusive communities, stressing the importance of intersectional practices and the transformative power of creative expression.

-Click Here for the text script. -please note this is not yet edited
+Click Here for the text script with Sabato Visconti. -please note this is not yet edited

 Vedran Gligo